|Position:||Assistant Head Coach|

 Todd Downes has been a member of the Georgia State softball staff since the fall of 2011 and he is currently serving as the assistant head coach.
-Previously Downes was an assistant coach before being promoted ahead of this season.
+Previously Downes was an assistant coach before being promoted ahead of the 2015 season.

-In 2014 Georgia State established a single-season team record with 59 home runs thanks in large part to Downes coaching.
+In 2014 Georgia State established a then single-season team record with 59 home runs.
 The assistant head coach also helped the Panthers post the second-highest team slugging percentage, third-most runs scored and third-highest batting average.

 Before Georgia State, Downes spent four years as an assistant coach at Georgia Tech where he coordinated recruiting and assisted with all aspects of the program.
 During his coaching tenure, the Yellow Jackets captured two ACC conference championships, made four NCAA Regional appearances and advanced to the first NCAA Super Regional in school history.
 He coached six all-conference selections and two All-Americans.